 - 6.1 Between Manager and Meter: Control Functions - DOWNLOAD RULE SET: A meter may hold an array of rule sets.
-One of these, the 'default' rule set, is built in to the meter and cannot be changed; the others must be downloaded by the manager.
-A manager may use any suitable protocol exchange to achieve this, for example an FTP file transfer or a series of SNMP SETs, one for each row of the rule set. - SWITCH TO SPECIFIED RULE SET: Once the rule sets have been downloaded, the manager must instruct the meter which rule set it is to actually run (i.e. which is to be the current rule set), and which is to be the standby rule set. - SET HIGH WATER MARK: A percentage value interpreted by the meter which tells the meter when to switch to its standby rule set, so as to increase the granularity of the flows and conserve the meter's flow memory.
+One of these, the 'default' rule set, is built in to the meter and cannot be changed; this is a diagnostic feature, ensuring that when a meter starts up it will be running a known ruleset.

+All other rule sets must be downloaded by the manager.
+A manager may use any suitable protocol exchange to achieve this, for example an FTP file transfer or a series of SNMP SETs, one for each row of the rule set.

+- SPECIFY METER TASK: Once the rule sets have been downloaded, the manager must instruct the meter which rule sets will be the 'current' and 'standby' ones for each task the meter is to perform. - SET HIGH WATER MARK: A percentage of the flow table capacity, used by the meter to determine when to switch to its standby rule set (so as to increase the granularity of the flows and conserve the meter's flow memory).
 Once this has happened, the manager may also change the polling frequency or the meter's control parameters (so as to increase the rate at which the meter can recover memory from idle flows).
+The meter has a separate high water mark value for each task it is currently running.